 Journal Articles for the Australian and New Zealand Continence Journal

 The Australian and New Zealand Continence Journal seeks articles and original research papers from people practising and researching the management and treatment of incontinence and continence health promotion.
 Articles may be papers for peer review, clinical updates, case studies or evaluation of programs.
 A variety of topics are possible and include, but are not limited to: outcome studies, aged care, paediatrics, pregnancy and childbirth, novel drug therapies, reviews of devices either surgical or non-surgical, assessment articles, literature reviews of continence-related topics, home and community care issues and successes, men’s health, nursing management, physiotherapy management, support by other allied health disciplines (including occupational therapy and social workers), the psychological impact of living with incontinence, ethical issues, cultural issues and collaborative approaches to care.

 The Australian College of Midwives is a national, not-for-profit organisation that serves as the peak professional body for midwives.
 It provides a unified political voice for the midwifery profession, supports midwives to reach their full potential, and sets professional practice and education standards.
 It is also committed to ensuring all childbearing women have access to continuity of care by a known midwife.
 Our vision is to be the leading organisation shaping Australian maternity care.

 The ACN is the professional nursing organisation that supports nurses throughout their career and is a voice of influence for nurses in policy matters.

-The ANF is the national union for nurses and the largest professional nursing organisation in Australia.
-The ANF's core business is the industrial and professional representation of nurses and nursing through the activities of a national office and branches in every State and Territory.
+The ANMF is the national union for nurses and the largest professional nursing organisation in Australia.
+The ANMF's core business is the industrial and professional representation of nurses and nursing through the activities of a national office and branches in every State and Territory.